irahatam/build-a-website/README.md

 # irahatam.github.io/build-a-website
-Build a Website resource page for rookies
+Build a Website resource page for rookies <br>
-Originally created and compiled by Matahari for Summer 2020 Club *Will be updated soon for Winter Club*
+Originally created and compiled by Matahari for Summer 2020 Club <br>
+*Will be updated soon for Winter Club*

 ## Note for contributors: